christopherAlberts/Hide_secret_text_in_a_message/README.md

  ```

-* Then right click on the file and selecr the GREEN "Run" arrow.
+* Then click on the the GREEN "Run" arrow to run the program.

+## How the program works

 Steganography_API_Handler